(For 3 fantastic video testimonies from parishioners on giving to Centre Street, scroll below!)

 The psalmist declared, “The earth is the Lord’s, and everything in it, the world, and all who live in it.”
 We see this message throughout the Scriptures.
 I often look around my home and its physical location and marvel at all that Max and I have.
 While sure, we work hard and are blessed with an income that allows us to live here, we didn’t produce what we have.
 Our land, nature, our family and friends — our very lives — have come from God.
 In return, we are called to be God’s stewards.
 That means God trusts us to be faithful managers of what we have been given in service to the first and second greatest commands.

 As always, what and how you live out your stewardship is between you and God.
-As your pastor, I ask that you prayerfully and mindfully consider where and how to use the resources that you have received.
+As your pastor, I ask that you prayerfully and mindfully consider where and how to use the resources that you have received and join me in sharing your gifts with this church to the degree that you are able.
+Thank you.